msorozabal/anagram/README.md

 ## Solution 05 - R

-you can run online code snippet in -> https://rdrr.io/snippets/
+You can run online code snippet in -> https://rdrr.io/snippets/